kmarkus/microblx/docs/user/developing_blocks.rst

 1. declaring configuration: what is the static configuration of a block
 2. declaring ports: what is the input/output of a block
 3. declaring types: which data types are communicated / used as configuration
-4. declaring block meta-data: providing further information about a block
+4. declaring block meta-data: providing further oinformation about a block
 5. declaring and implementing hook functions: how is the block initialized, started, run, stopped and cleaned up?